 Aggregates that are stored along the road are then spread evenly and uniformly on the required amount of prepared base.

-The number of layers and the total thickness of the WBM road will depend on the details of the design of the pavement.
+The number of layers and the total thickness of the WBM road will depend on the details of the design of the pavement as follows:

 Each successive strip must overlap the preceding strip to avoid the formation of weak points.